40 Clever Kitchen Organizing Ideas You’ll Want to Try Right Now

 Here are more thrifty shed storage ideas to organize your space at last.

 What, no wine rack?
-No wine cellar either?
 No problem!
 You can just as easily store your wine collection in a deep kitchen drawer, if there’s one that’s vacant.
 Just be sure to alternate the direction of the bottle so that they nest well together.
 If you’re feeling ambitious, you could try making your own roll-out drawers to house your wine supply within a more spacious cupboard instead.

 Easy-to-Build Knife Block